 Craig J. Mariam is an experienced litigation and trial attorney, practicing nationwide to address his clients’ needs wherever they may arise.
 With a substantial and unblemished federal and state jury and bench trial record under his belt and educational achievements and awards in science and mathematics, Mr. Mariam's unique expertise contributes to his ability to effectively strategize and prepare an advanced, rational, winning theory in each case, as well as to convey the sometimes difficult language of expert witnesses for the benefit of his clients and the jury.

 His areas of expertise include:

-Mr. Mariam has also tried and/or litigated to successful verdicts and judgments a substantial number of software breach and misappropriation matters and is at the forefront in terms of the legal aspects of emerging technology given his proficiency in mathematics and computer systems and his active litigation practice during a period of evolving and changing privacy and security risks in cyberspace including potentially insecure mobile devices, cloud computing, virtualization and other information technologies.
+Mr. Mariam has further tried and/or litigated to successful verdicts and judgments a substantial number of software breach and misappropriation matters and is at the forefront in terms of the legal aspects of emerging technology given his proficiency in mathematics and computer systems and his active litigation practice during a period of evolving and changing privacy and security risks in cyberspace including potentially insecure mobile devices, cloud computing, virtualization and other information technologies.